For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Credit: Alexandru Nika (left), Adam Gilchrist (right)- Shutterstock

-Ever thought of taking on a one-off day job working at your local polling station on voting day?
+Interested in working at your local polling station on voting day?

 What does an election poll clerk do?

 A poll clerk's job is to assist in the general running of voting day.
-They are the point of contact for any questions that voters might have.

 If you've ever been to a polling station to vote, you'll be familiar with poll clerks.
 They're the people who greet you as you arrive to vote, issue your ballot paper and tick your name off their list of local registered voters.